 - Suits is a positive portrayal of lawyers and what they do.
 Or maybe it's not always so positive.
 The protagonists are lawyers and while the audience is presumably supposed to be on their side, they're not always nice (and they're certainly not always legally in the right; sometimes whether they're even morally in the right is questionable).
 Of course, the antagonists are often lawyers too, and to keep the audience's sympathy with the protagonists, their opponent will generally be depicted as an Amoral Attorney or at best as a Well-Intentioned Extremist.
 Louis Litt was an antagonist to start with, but later seasons have shown that he's not really a bad guy, he just cares more about the reputation of himself, his firm, and his profession than he cares about social niceties or politeness, so he's a bit of an ogre to anyone he thinks isn't performing up to an extremely high standard.

 - L.A.
 Law saw a similar distribution.

 - Averted when it comes to state prosecutors, which, thanks to shows like Law & Order, are practically seen as heroes.

-- Also averted in JAG where the military lawyers are the really good and honorable guys.
+- Also averted in JAG, where the military lawyers are the really good and honorable guys.

 - However, NCIS played this trope majorly straight in season seven with M. Alison Hart, whom the fen nicknamed "Bitchy McLawyer" because her only real purpose on the show was to use her legal services to hinder the team's investigations wherever possible.
 And she had serious BST with Gibbs.

-- Averted in the Star Trek: The Next Generation pilot, which shows the the After the End 21st century, where the society got rid of all lawyers.
-Of course, the so-called "court of facts" is, in fact, nothing more than a Kangaroo Court, where the accused are already assumed to be guilty and must prove their innocense with hard evidence.
+- Averted in the Star Trek: The Next Generation pilot, which shows the After the End 21st century, where the society got rid of all lawyers.
+Of course, the so-called "court of facts" is, in fact, nothing more than a Kangaroo Court, where the accused are already assumed to be guilty and must prove their innocence with hard evidence.